alexhkurz/BlocklyPrisonersDilemma/README.md

 ## To deploy at AWS

+(I terminated the instance when the free tier offer ended.)

 This is just a rough run down, we didn't go through this in class.

 Create an AWS instance (I selected all the default settings as of Oct 2023).